dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

-The `NavigationPage` class also defines three events:
+The <xref:Microsoft.Maui.Controls.NavigationPage> class also defines three events:

 - `Pushed` is raised when a page is pushed onto the navigation stack.
 - `Popped` is raised when when a page is popped from the navigation stack.